 These seminars are conducted by members of the Department of Anaesthesia, Faculty of Medicine.
-Topics include include pediatric anaesthesia, cardiovascular and respiratory system physiology and anaesthesia, trauma and resuscitation.
-This course is taken in year two.
-This is a credit/ non-credit based course.
+Topics include include pediatric anaesthesia, cardiovascular and respiratory system physiology and

 D.A.
-HAAS, M. LEVINE, DEPT. OF ANAESTHESIA, FACULTY OF MEDICINE
+HAAS, L. BAHREY, DEPT. OF ANAESTHESIA, FACULTY OF MEDICINE

 DEN1073Y Dental Anaesthesia Graduate Seminars